metamorph-inc/openmeta-mms/docs/domains/eda.rst

 EAGLE allows 2-D graphics to be drawn on EAGLE layers, that will eventually be processed to create files useful for automated PCB fabrication and assembly.
-These EAGLE layers are related to but not necessarily the same as PCB layers, sine multiple EAGLE CAD layers may be combined to form a tooling file for a single PCB layer.
+These EAGLE layers are related to but not necessarily the same as PCB layers, since multiple EAGLE CAD layers may be combined to form a tooling file for a single PCB layer.
 The most common output file format is extended Gerber format, which contains a vector-graphic represention of photolithographic artwork.
 The following